Transfer Admission Information: Frequently Asked Questions

 UNIFIED ELEMENTARY EDUCATION Preparation to teach elementary grade level; professional methods classes and clinical experience in public school and other settings; certification in Elementary Education (K-6) plus endorsements in English for Speakers of Other Languages (ESOL) and Reading.
 Certification in Exceptional Student Education (ESE K-12) is an option in the 5th year.
 Program consists of a bachelor’s degree from the College of Education with a major in elementary education and a fifth year program in the College of Education with a major in elementary education or special education.
 Admission is limited to Fall and Spring each year.
 Fifth year may be a master’s degree or post-baccalaureate program.

 SECONDARY EDUCATION Preparation to teach grades 6-12 English, science, or social science.
-Program consists of a bachelor’s degree from the College of Liberal Arts and Sciences or the College of Agricultural and Life Sciences with an approved major, plus a master’s degree from the College of Education with a major in secondary education.
+Program consists of a bachelor’s degree from the College of Liberal Arts and Sciences or the College of Agricultural and Life Sciences with an approved major, plus a graduate certificate in Secondary Teaching from the College of Education with a major in secondary education.
 Undergraduate transfer admission would be through the College of Liberal Arts and Sciences or the College of Agricultural and Life Sciences.
 (Because undergraduate admission in not to the College of Education, other FAQs on this page do not apply to secondary education students.)
-Fifth year is a master’s degree program.
+Credits from the graduate certificate may be concurrently applied toward a master’s degree.

-Q: Do you offer a ProTeach program for mathematics or foreign language education?
+Q: Do you offer a program for foreign language education?

-A: Unfortunately, those ProTeach programs were discontinued in 2002.
-Florida professional certification in Middle Grades Mathematics and/or Secondary Mathematics is attainable through our Mathematics Educator Preparation Institute master’s degree program for those who complete a bachelor’s degree with a major in mathematics.
-Florida temporary certification in foreign language education (French, German, Latin, and Spanish) is attainable with a Florida Teaching Minor at the undergraduate level.
+A: Florida temporary certification in foreign language education (French, German, Latin, and Spanish) is attainable with a Florida Teaching Minor at the undergraduate level.

 Q: Which teacher education programs are offered by other colleges at UF?